Events and Tickets

 - Refunds always go back to the original purchaser.

-- A ticket designated to someone else at checkout can still be refunded from the original purchase when it has not been later transferred.
+- A ticket designated to someone else at checkout can still be requested from the original purchase when it has not been later transferred, but the designated holder must approve before Hubbaly releases the place.

 - Once a ticket is transferred after checkout, it must be transferred back to the original purchaser before a self-serve refund can be requested.

-- If the original purchaser already has another active members-only ticket for that event, Hubbaly can show
+- If a strict members-only event does not allow guest tickets and the original purchaser already has another active ticket for that event, Hubbaly can show

-Transfer back blockedbecause the transfer would be rejected under the same holder-uniqueness rules that govern transfer acceptance. - Transfer-back can be blocked by those holder-uniqueness rules, so some cases need organiser/support handling instead.
+Transfer back blockedbecause moving the ticket back would give that purchaser two active tickets in an event that only allows one member-held ticket per person. - Transfer-back can be blocked by strict members-only holder rules, so some cases need organiser/support handling instead.

 - Event Admin standard refunds retain the Hubbaly fee and Stripe processing shown in the refund breakdown.